This post may contain affiliate links. Read the full disclosure here.

 It reminds me of a French onion soup in that loads of onions are caramelized and then left to simmer in a rich broth.
 The onions soften up so much that any sharpness or bitterness is cooked out of them, and what remains are soft, delicious, flavorful caramelized onion slices.

 So I typically serve this gravy over a piece of grilled steak alongside some mashed potatoes and green vegetables.
+This is also my favorite way to serve creamy peppercorn sauce.
 And, if I am being completely honest with you, this gravy has so much flavor that often I skip the meat altogether and just eat it in a bowl over mashed potatoes.

 Another way I love to serve this gravy is with meatballs.
 I cook my favorite meatball recipe separately and then once the sauce and the meatballs are cooked, I simmer the meatballs in the gravy for an additional 5- 10 minutes, just to take on the flavor and the richness of the gravy.
 Serve these over rice or potatoes, or even on a hoagie bun as a sandwich with some melted cheese.
 You won’t be sorry.